-Here are our 7 best tips on keeping motivated throughout your job search given by the people who know about it best – our recruitment specialists.
+Here are our 7 best advice on staying motivated during your career hunt gathered by the people who know it best – our recruiting specialists.

 Define your goal precisely

-Discover exactly what you want to achieve and define your ultimate career goal in a very precise manner.
-It’s no good vaguely saying you want to “get a job in finance”.
-You won’t know when you have finally accomplished your goal unless it’s specific.
+It’s no good vaguely that you want to do “get a career in finance.”
+You won’t know when you achieved your target unless it’s concrete.

 Visualise where you want to be

-Manifest the highest, most grand vision for yourself possible so you will always have something to aim for, regardless of your successes.
+Have the highest, most grand vision possible for yourself, so you always have something to aim for, regardless of your successes.

 Keep organised and break goals down into tasks

-Try completing online courses to strengthen your knowledge, seeking out networking opportunities on LinkedIn or local events, or building your personal brand to achieve your goals in smaller, yet extremely helpful, steps.
+To achieve your goals in smaller, yet highly effective, steps, try online courses to boost your skills, seeking out networking opportunities on LinkedIn or local events, or building your personal brand.

 Pause, don’t quit

-If things are feeling too overwhelming or stressful, take a break.
-But don’t quit.
-Take some time to reflect on everything you’ve achieved so far and remind yourself of your goals.
+If you are finding the job search stressful or overwhelming, take a break, but don’t quit.
+Reflect on what you have achieved so far and remind yourself of your goals.

 Be honest with yourself